Blossoming bijection for bipartite pointed maps and parametric rationality of general maps of any surface: Definitions

-The \emph{dual} of a map $m$ is the map $m^*$ defined on the same surface with the same set of corners, whose vertices are the faces of $m$, whose faces are the vertices of $m$, and such that the order of corners around vertices and faces corresponds to the order of corners around faces and vertices of $m$ (see \cref{fig:exDual}).
+The \emph{dual} of a map $m$ is the map $m^*$ defined on the same surface with the same set of corners, whose vertices are the faces of $m$, whose faces are the vertices of $m$, and such that the order of corners around vertices and faces (with respect to an arbitrarily chosen orientation around each vertex and around each face) corresponds to the order of corners around faces and vertices of $m$ (see \cref{fig:exDual}).
 The orientation of the root of $m$ and the root of $m^*$ are opposite, meaning that vertex $v_m(\vec\theta_m(\vec \rho_m))$ and face $f_{m^*}(\vec\sigma_{m^*}(\vec \rho_{m^*}))$ are dual one of each other.
 Note that duality is an involution.

 The degree of a vertex $v$ or a face $f$, denoted $\delta_m(v)$ or $\delta_m(f)$, is the number of corners adjacent to it.
 A graph or a map is \emph{bipartite} if all its cycles have even length.
 In particular, all faces of a bipartite map have even degree.
 Vertices of a bipartite map can be separated into two distinct sets: the \emph{black} (resp. \emph{white}) vertices are vertices at even (resp. odd) distance from the root.
 The \emph{vertex-color-weight} of a bipartite map $m$, denoted $\gamma_m^v$, is defined as the couple $(\gamma_m^{v\bullet},\gamma_m^{v\circ})$, where $\gamma_m^{v\bullet}$ (resp. $\gamma_m^{v\circ}$) is the number of black (resp. white) vertices of $m$.
 A map is a \emph{quadrangulation} if all its faces have degree $4$.